btweinstein/btweinstein.github.io/research.md

 ---

-Understanding how microbes evolve is important; we need to understand how to prevent microbes from developing antibiotic resistance and other dangerous mutations.
-Scientists are often interested in the growth of microbial colonies on solid surfaces; these colonies are often called "biofilms."
+Understanding the evolution of microbes is important; we need to understand how to prevent them from developing antibiotic resistance and other dangerous mutations.
 My PhD focused on experimentally, analytically, and numerically describing the evolutionary dynamics of growing microbial colonies on solids and viscous liquids.
+Growing microbial colonies on solid surfaces are often called "biofilms."
 As evolution is *random,* I extensively utilized probabilistic techniques to analytically model and numerically simulate my experiments.
 I also created hundreds of IPython notebooks to analyze my experimental data.
 The GitHub repositories and IPython Notebooks that I developed during my PhD can be seen on the [Computation](/computation) page.

 <p align="center">
 <img src="../images/resized/me_pipetting_cropped.jpg" width="300">